-DEADLINE EXTENDED: Due to the COVID-19 lockdown in Lesotho, the deadline for the Ambassador’s Self-Help Grants and The PEPFAR Small Grants applications has been extended from March 30, 2020 to May 1, 2020.
+- DEADLINE EXTENDED: Due to the COVID-19 lockdown in Lesotho, the deadline for the Ambassador’s Self-Help Grants and The PEPFAR Small Grants applications has been extended from March 30, 2020 to Friday, May 29, 2020 at 1:00 PM.

 - The U.S. Ambassador’s Special Self-Help Fund provides grants to community groups in Lesotho that are working to improve the basic economic and social conditions of their villages or communities.
 Grants are awarded once each year to projects which demonstrate local initiative and self-sustainability.